samuraibeach/samurai/index.md

 Near to 26 excellent beaches, the Worimi Conservation Lands and sand dunes, Great Lakes Marine Park, and Tomaree National Park—SAMURAI Backpackers is a nature lover’s paradise.

-We can direct you to or organize: bush walks, mountain biking, surfing, dolphin watching, snorkelling/diving, boating and more.
+We can direct you to or organise: bush walks, mountain biking, surfing, dolphin watching, snorkelling/diving, boating and more.